An A to Z

 The term includes all children being looked after by the local authority (LA); those subject to a care order under section 31 of the Children Act 1989; and those looked after on a voluntary basis through an agreement with their parents under section 20 of that Act.
 Many looked-after children have suffered disrupted learning and may have missed extended periods of school.

 The gaps in their learning, and in many cases the emotional impact of their experiences, are likely to have become significant barriers to their progress.
 The complexity of this fragmented educational experience means that careful assessment and planning is required.
 Excellent practice in supporting looked-after children already exists in our school.
-Ms Di Donaldson, Director of Student Needs is our designated member of staff; her role includes overseeing provision for this group of learners.
+Mr Ross Wilson, Deputy Head, is our designated member of staff; his role, alongside Ms Naina Nightingale, includes overseeing provision for this group of learners.

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children, to prevent concerns from escalating.
 Schools and their staff form part of a wider safeguarding system for children.